General Terms and Conditions

 2.4 If the User accused of spam rejects the accusation on the grounds that the complaining party (in this case – the recipient) agreed to subscribe to the User’s mailing list, the User must present proof of the recipient’s subscription.
 The User must provide logs which contain the complaining party’s email address, the exact date and time of the subscription confirmation, and the IP address which the recipient used during the subscription confirmation.

-2.5 If the User accused of spam refuses to cooperate and provide the required information, the Provider considers the User being guilty of the Spam Policy violation.
+2.5 If the User accused of spam refuses to cooperate and provide the required information, the Provider considers the User being quality of the Spam Policy violation.

 3. Copyright Policy